 I’ve been making my way through Maya Angelou’s autobiographical series at a rate of maybe one book a year, picking them up in charity shops as and when I come across them.
 The Heart of a Woman, the fourth volume, was a welcome find in a local bookshop, News from Nowhere, earlier this year and after my focus on non-fiction, I was relieved to ease back into literary fiction with the beautifully written autobiography of one of my favourite writers.

 There was as much history in Angelou’s book as there was in Tim Marshall’s, giving more of the social history I was craving.
 Civil rights era New York, 1960s Cairo, the still heavy shackles of the patriarchy, even for a revolutionary and feminist such as Angelou.
-She writes honestly of those brave acts of revolution in the same breathe that confesses fear of walking through a hotel lobby full of white men.
+She writes honestly of those brave acts of revolution in the same breath that confesses fear of walking through a hotel lobby full of white men.

 Her conflicting relationship with Vus – a democratic idol of her political hopes and dreams, yet a sovereign ruler at home – is difficult to balance with the Phenomenal Woman history knows Maya Angelou to be.
 But that’s the beauty of her autobiographical volumes, Angelou does not claim to have been born into the world a Phenomenal Woman, but like all, to have been built up by it, by the experiences and struggles of the real world.
 Angelou’s experiences may be extreme compared to ours but they are testimony to the incredible time of change and progress which she lived through.